-Father Gregory Boyle is a master at the art of problem framing and reframing.
+Father Gregory Boyle is a master of the art of problem framing and reframing.
 He is a Jesuit priest who founded and runs Homeboy Industries, a gang-intervention program in Los Angeles, and this is a story about the art of his framing.

 One morning during his days as pastor of Dolores Mission Church, he began the homily with a most unusual question: “What’s the church smell like?”